 - Uncover, add salt and sugar and stir while cooking until browned and caramelized, about 25 minutes

-- Cook 2-3 minutes until it forms a paste (add more butter if necessary)
+- Stir in the flour and cook 2-3 minutes until it forms a paste (add more butter if necessary)

-- Stir in 1 cup of beef stock and raise heat to medium high
+- Stir in 1 cup of beef stock and raise heat to medium, then add the remaining beef stock, wine, sage, and bay leaf

 - Bring to a boil, then reduce to a simmer for 30 minutes